-- Step backward to add resistance, or grab further down the bands for added resistance.
+- Step backward to add resistance, or grab the band further down for added resistance.

-- Keeping the hands and arms parallel to the floor, extend them backward stopping past the shoulders.
+- Keeping the hands and arms parallel to the floor and extend them backward, stopping past the shoulders.

-- Common Faults: Stopping at or before shoulder level; too much weight; rounded thoracic spine; palms facing forward or down; too much speed.
+- Common Faults: Stopping at or before shoulder level; too much weight; rounded thoracic spine; palms facing forward or down; going too fast.

 6. Lateral Rows